rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 ### 6.1 Create the Taskrepository

+Usually the plan designer asks you to create a task repository, when you start it the first time.
+Therefore, creating a task repository might be optional, but please make sure that the DefaultTask is created.

-1. Right click on the Misc folder of the FileTreeView -> New -> Taskrepository
+1. Right click on the *tasks* folder of the FileTreeView -> New -> Taskrepository
 2. Input name `Taskrepository` then click create.
 3. Open the created taskrepository and add a `DefaultTask`